kailash-manasarovar/statement/docs/personal/health.md

 ### Negative effects

 - My mind feels utterly polluted with porn and unhealthy sexual ideas.
 This is more so if I am feeling aroused.
 These thoughts are not my own.
 It's horrible.
+- I don't know when it started but I was overwhelmed with the feeling I was going to have a child with the trumpet teacher.
+It was intense and inexplicable.
+I think they were "throwing the book at me", at this stage, and I wonder how many women have been trapped into pregnancy by these manipulation techniques and, therefore, a lifelong connection with someone they were probably unsure of, at best.

 ### Positive effects